lancercat/OSOCR/README.md

 And feel free to contact the author should you encounter any problems using the code.

-If you want models for other experiments in the paper, please email me the specific experiment(s).
+If you want models for other experiments in the paper, please email me the specific experiment(s), e.g. row x of table y, so I can upload it to the drive.